tnevolin/mom_unit_mod/README.md

-# Master of magic unit balance mod
+# Master of magic normal unit balance mod

 Attempt to modify normal unit stats to make them more sensible and usable.